microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 ## Moving solutions between environments using a YAML script

 Now that we have an unpacked solution checked into version control we can work on automating deployment.
 As mentioned in the [Unpacking a solution](#unpacking-a-solution) section, I follow the  [GitHub Flow](https://guides.github.com/introduction/flow/) development workflow that assumes anything in the master branch is always deployable.
 Given that we will build a simple YAML script that performs the following outlined below.
-For a full explanation of YAML  for Azure Pipelines check out [aka.ms/yaml](http://aka.ms/yaml).
+For a full explanation of YAML schema for Azure Pipelines check out [aka.ms/yaml](http://aka.ms/yaml).

 ### Yaml script steps
  - Define name, trigger, and pool type